The Ultimate Battle of Cost Effectiveness: Dishwashers vs Hand Washing

 Practically everybody uses too much detergent.
 If there are bubbles forming after applying then, it's too much.
 The bubbles aren't necessary for the detergent to do its job properly, more like it's necessary for us to know that we have applied enough.
 Actually cleaning detergents are designed to produce bubbles when you've applied too much, not the other way around.
 When the bubbles disappear that doesn't mean the detergent has been used up.
 As long as the grease gets off from the dishes the soap is doing its job properly.

-Now the question is which is most cost effective, dishwashers or dishwashing by hand.
+Now the question is which is most cost-effective, dishwashers or dishwashing by hand.
 If you're still washing your dishes by hand, you're actually wasting more than your time.
 What do you save and how is that calculated?
 Let's use the following baseline, water flows out your tap at the rate of 3 to 5 gallons (13 to 22 liters) per minute, for a single load – all the rest of the examples will be per single load.
 You can approximately calculate your average water consumption judging by the time you wash the dishes by hand.
-If it's too hard for you to try this dishwashers vs. washing up calculator.
-A regular hand washing consumes 2.5 kW of electricity and 27 gallons (122 liters) of water, however if you hand wash efficiently it goes down to 1 kW and 8 gallons (36 liters).
+If it's too hard for you to try this dishwasher vs. washing up calculator.
+A regular hand washing consumes 2.5 kW of electricity and 27 gallons (122 liters) of water, however, if you hand wash efficiently it goes down to 1 kW and 8 gallons (36 liters).
 A dishwashing machine can get even better results, but to ensure that it needs to be certified by Energy Star, one of their new models.
-For comparison an Energy Star certified dishwasher consumes water around 3-5 gallons (13-22 liters) and 1 kW electricity.
+For comparison, an Energy Star certified dishwasher consumes water around 3-5 gallons (13-22 liters) and 1 kW electricity.